At a Glance: Best 10/22 Stock Upgrades

 Our Top Pick

 |Magpul Industries Hunter X-22 Stock for Ruger 10/22||View Latest Price|

-Because the 10/22 has been around for well over half a century now, the incredible range of aftermarket accessories and Ruger 10/22 upgrades means that you can customize your rifle to suit your shooting style, needs, and personality.
+The 10/22 has been around for well over half a century.
+There are an incredible range of aftermarket accessories and Ruger 10/22 upgrades means that you can customize your rifle to suit your shooting style, needs, and personality.
 (The Ruger is also inexpensive enough that if you want two or three versions, that’s achievable, too!)
-The quickest way to change the look and functionality of your weapon is with a new stock, so your first customization step should be to find one of the best 10/22 stocks for what you want to achieve.
+The quickest way to change the look and functionality of your weapon is with a new stock, so your first customization step should be to find one of the Best 10/22 Stock Upgrades for what you want to achieve.

-Our Guide to the Top 8 Ruger 10/22 Stock Upgrades
+Our Guide to the Top 8 Best 10/22 Stock Upgrades

 The most popular option for 10/22 stock upgrades is the tactical style, and there is no shortage of contenders for best Ruger 10/22 replacement stocks in that regard.
 There are plenty of other choices, though, from sci-fi ergonomic to World War II replica.
 We’ll guide you through the list of the top eight picks and then zero in on what we rate as the best overall choice.

 If you’re looking to upgrade your 10/22 with a traditional tactical stock, this Tactical Solutions product is not—despite the manufacturer name—the option you want.
 It’s not that there’s anything wrong with this stock, as we’ll discuss; it’s just that it looks more like something out of a sci-fi/fantasy movie than anything you’d see the average soldier or marine carrying.